manishkumarTataElxsi/Reinforcement-Learning/Notes.md

 *  The approximate methods only find approximate solutions, but which in return can be applied effectively to much larger problems.
 *
 ## 9 On-policy Approximation of Action Values(reinforcement learning systems that simultaneously learn by trial and error, learn a model of the environment, and use the model for planning)
+* The methods are applicable to continuous problems and are a significant extension of DP approach.

 ### 9.1 Value Prediction with Function Approximation
 ### 9.2 Gradient-Descent Methods